wolfgang-noichl/magick-rotation/MagickExtras/dell-wmi_README.txt

 When you restart, it should now report the swivel hinge state and Magick Rotation should now work.

-To remove the dkms the command is:
+To remove the dkms install the command is:
     sudo dkms remove -m dell-wmi -v 20120302-A09 --all

 Then to remove the dkms folder: